yugabyte/yugabyte-db/docs/content/v1.3/sample-data/pgexercises.md

 ### 1. Download the SQL scripts

-You can download the PGExercise SQL scripts that is compatible with Yugabyte DB from the [`sample` directory of the YugaByte DB GitHub repository](https://github.com/yugabyte/yugabyte-db/tree/master/sample).
+You can download the PGExercise SQL scripts that is compatible with Yugabyte DB from the [`sample` directory of the Yugabyte DB GitHub repository](https://github.com/yugabyte/yugabyte-db/tree/master/sample).

 Here are the two files you’ll need.